Q1. When is the next Household Hazardous Waste Day event?

 Q17.
 How often is trash billed?

-Trash is billed 2 times per year every 6 months combined with the Water/Sewer bills by District.
+Trash is billed quarterly (4 times per year every 3 months) in August, November, February, and May and is combined with the Water/Sewer bills.

 Q18.
 What are the hours of the Recycling Center?

 Saturdays and Sundays 8 AM to 3 PM year round.
-4 PM to 7 PM Wednesdays from the beginning of March to the end of October and Noon to 3 PM from the beginning of November through the end of February.
+4 PM to 7 PM Wednesdays from mid-March to mid-October and Noon to 3 PM from mid-October through mid-March.
 See our Curbside Chronicle for exact dates.

 Q19.
 How do I dispose of large plastic toys?